Bon Jovi Fans In A Frenzy After ‘Limitless’ Performance On ‘The Voice’ Finale

 — The Voice (@NBCTheVoice) May 20, 2020

-Jon performed from the studio of his Middletown, New Jersey mansion for the finale.
+Jon performed from the studio of his Middletown, New Jersey, mansion for the finale.
 Each of the band members performed remotely from their respective homes.
-Wearing a black leather jacket, a dark t-shirt, and jeans, the singer looked ageless save for his salt and pepper hairstyle, grown out long due to the inability to get a haircut during the pandemic.
+Wearing a black leather jacket, a dark T-shirt, and jeans, the singer looked ageless save for his salt-and-pepper hairstyle, grown out long due to the inability to get a haircut during the pandemic.
 He held a makeshift sign during the performance which stated as such, a tongue in cheek nod to his longer tresses.

 Joining Jon for the performance were fellow Bon Jovi members Tico Torres, David Bryan, Everett Bradley, Hugh McDonald, Phil X, and Matt O’Ree.
 Both David and Everett were affected by COVID-19 and have recovered successfully.